 The Apple Watch Series 4 made some big design changes in terms of display and the Series 5 adopts the same design.
 The general style and shape remain the same as the original Watch, but the Series 4 and 5 offer a lot more screen in similar footprints.

-We're therefore expecting some bigger design changes for the Apple Watch Series 6 given the Series 5 only offered some small updates including an Always On Display and built-in compass.
+We're therefore expecting some bigger design changes for the Apple Watch Series 6 given the Series 5 only offered some small updates including an Always On Display and a built-in compass.
 The Apple Watch has had the same form factor since it was first introduced so we would be surprised to see this change dramatically but you never know.

 We also expect more health and fitness features, perhaps taking on the likes of Garmin with more running functions like cadence tracking for example.
 Garmin also do a great job of enabling users to share their runs or activity so we wouldn't be surprised to see Apple take a leaf out of this book.
 One rumour that keeps re-emerging is the ability to check your blood oxygen levels, but this would need some new hardware, which the Series 6 is rumoured to be coming with.